ekamperi/ekamperi.github.io/_posts/2021-06-11-acquisition-functions.md

 {:toc}

 # Introduction
 In a [previous blog post](https://ekamperi.github.io/machine%20learning/2021/05/08/bayesian-optimization.html), we have talked about Bayesian Optimization (BO) as a generic method for optimizing a black-box function, $$f(x)$$, that is a function whose formula we don't know.
-In this setup, the only thing we can do is to ask $$f$$ evaluate at some $$x$$ and observe the output.
+The only thing we can do in this setup is to ask $$f$$ evaluate at some $$x$$ and observe the output.

 <p align="center">
  <img style="width: 40%; height: 40%" src="{{ site.url }}/images/acquisition_functions/blackbox.png" alt="Blackbox function">
 </p>

 The essential ingredients of a BO algorithm are the **surrogate model** (SM) and the **acquisition function** (AF).
 The surrogate model is often a [Gaussian Process](https://ekamperi.github.io/mathematics/2021/03/30/gaussian-process-regression.html) that can fit the observed data points and quantify the uncertainty of unobserved areas.
+So, SM is our effort to approximate the unknown black-box function $$f(x)$$.

-Next, the acquisition function "looks" at the SM and decides what areas are worth exploiting and what areas are worth exploiting.
-So, in areas where $$f(x)$$ is optimal or areas that we haven't yet looked at, AF assumes a high value.
-By finding the $$x$$ that maximizes the acquisition function, we know the next best guess for $$f$$ to try.
-That's right: instead of maximizing directly $$f(x)$$, we instead maximize another function, AF, that is much easier to do and much less expensive.
+Next, the acquisition function "looks" at the SM and determines what areas in the domain of $$f(x)$$ are worth exploiting and what areas are worth exploring.
+Accordingly, in areas where $$f(x)$$ is optimal or areas that we haven't yet looked at, AF assumes a high value.
+On the contrary, in areas where $$f(x)$$ is suboptimal or areas that we have already sampled from, AF's value is small.
+By finding the $$x$$ that maximizes the acquisition function, we identify the next best guess for $$f$$ to try.
+That's right: instead of maximizing directly $$f(x)$$, whose analytic form we don't even know, we instead maximize another function, AF, that is much easier to do and much less expensive.
 So, the steps that a BO algorithm follows are the following.

 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/acquisition_functions/bo_flow.png" alt="Blackbox function">
 </p>

-In the following video, the **exploitation** (trying slightly different things that have already been proven to be good solutions) vs. **exploration** (trying totally different things from areas that have not yet been probed) tradeoff is demonstrated.
+In the following video, we demonstrate the **exploitation** (trying slightly different things that have already been proven to be good solutions) vs. **exploration** (trying totally different things from areas that have not yet been probed) tradeoff.
 Although here $$f(x)$$ is known, in the general case, it is not.

 <p align="center">
 <video id="movie" width="70%" height="70%" preload controls>